 We're dealt the cards almost according to a lottery.

-of a god, specifically the god Thoth, the god of wisdom, brings the world into existence with a word.
-And you are
+specifically the God Thos, the God of wisdom, brings the world into existence with a word, with a word.

 It's rather easy then, is it not, to believe that civilizations, perhaps not just 16,000 or more years ago, but even in cycles prior to that, have come and gone and come and gone, and man has come and gone.